OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 # openvidu-call

-OpenVidu Call demo,<strong> built with Angular 6</strong>,  is allows users to make videoconferences of the easiest way, only sharing the room name with others.
-It is a frontend-only application and it makes use of OpenVidu the same way [openvidu-insecure-js](/tutorials/openvidu-insecure-js/) does.
+OpenVidu Call demo,<strong> built with Angular 6</strong>,  allows users to make videoconference calls with many of the capabilities integrated by OpenVidu platform.
+It is a frontend-only application.

-OpenVidu-Call is composed by four components displayed on the image below.
+OpenVidu-Call is composed by the four Angular components displayed in the image below.

 <br>
 <p align="center">